How Long Can Pizza Sit Out & Other Food Safety Tips to Consider This Super Bowl SundayFeb. 7, 2022 - Katie McCallum

 Perishable foods, on the other hand, are another story.
 You'll need to take care that they sit no longer than two hours in the "danger zone," the temperature range where germs grow rapidly on such foods.
-That's between 40°F and 140°F, a range that of course includes room temperature.
+According to the CDC, that's between 40°F and 140°F, a range that of course includes room temperature.

 Many of the foods commonly served at a Super Bowl watch party are perishable, including: